 The board works like a charm.
 Controlling the unit, even at high speeds, is incredibly smooth and we are happy to report that the skateboard can even climb some slopes.
 We have to give a special shout out the way the board handles the acceleration extremely well.
 At no point, you will feel that you're losing control or that the unit's slipping under your feet – in spite of the fact that you will get from zero to full speed in a matter of seconds.

-So, to conclude… Keeping in mind all the limitations of the electric skateboards that sell under 300 dollars (for instance, you will always struggle to find the right weight/range ratio) AC Electric Skateboard has surprisingly few drawbacks.
+So, to conclude… Keeping in mind all the limitations of the electric skateboards that sell for around 200 dollars (for instance, you will always struggle to find the right weight/range ratio) Miageek Electric Skateboard has surprisingly few drawbacks.
 You will have to pay a couple of dollars more, but you at least know what you’re paying.

-When it comes to the specs, AC Electric Skateboard definitely manages to rise above the competition in more than one department.
-Let’s start with the speed – this bad boy can breeze at the speed of pretty astonishing 27km/h.
+When it comes to the specs,this Electric Skateboard definitely manages to rise above the competition in more than one department.
+Let’s start with the speed – this bad boy can breeze at the maximum speed of 19km/h.
 In this price range, it’s a real catch.

 Best Budget Pick, Great value for money!